Červený Kostelec: Culture

-Since 1952, the town hosts the Červený Kostelec International Folklore Festival.
+Since 1952, the town hosts the annual Červený Kostelec International Folklore Festival.

 Sights

-The most notable building is the Church of Saint James the Great.
-It was originally a Gothic building from the 14th century, destroyed by fire in 1591.
-It was renewed in 1668 and rebuilt in the Baroque style in 1744–1754 based on plans of architect Kilian Ignaz Dientzenhofer.
+The main landmark of Červený Kostelec is the Church of Saint James the Great.
+It was originally a Gothic building from the 14th century, destroyed by a fire in 1591.
+It was restored in 1668 and rebuilt in the Baroque style in 1744–1754 based on plans of architect Kilian Ignaz Dientzenhofer.